glu-factory/glu/README.md

 - No boilerplate or setup required
 - No wrappers around node modules

 We have avidly tried to keep dependencies of this project to a minimum (relying on only `ws`).
-To develop and consume glu apps however you will need to have installed; a version of Node and Google Chrome.
+To develop and consume glu apps however you will need to have installed; a version of NodeJS and Google Chrome.

 Currently glu is only tested on and likely to work on macOS.